Sewing collars & leashes with an LK-1900BN bartacking machine

 Changing work clamps

 As mentioned above (work clamps & feed plates), you can use the factory 27mm clamp for everything.
-But, if you buy clamps to better fit the different collar sizes (box-x clamps are almost a necessity for the thinner leash webbing), you'll have to change the clamps.
-Your choices:
+But, if you buy clamps to better fit the different collar sizes (box clamps are almost a necessity for the thinner leash webbing), you'll have to change the clamps.
+Your choices are:

 Remove the faceplate

-Remove the face plate (5 screws) to swap clamps.
-With the power off, you can push the arch back (and left/right) for better access to those screws (WARNING: Shoving the arch around can cause the fingerguard to hit the needle.
+Remove the faceplate's 5 screws to swap clamps.
+With the power off, you can push the arch back (and left/right) for better access to those screws (WARNING: Shoving the arch around can result in the fingerguard hitting the needle.
 There's a way to do it.).
-This isn't a way to do it, especially if you make a lot of one thing at a time (change clamps less frequently).

 A downside to changing clamps this way: It's messy & tedious.
 Replacing the screws with philips or hex heads would make it easier (use a magnetic-tip driver).
 It will still be messy.
 You'll need to occasionally add grease because you'll lose some each time you swap clamps.